TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/ErrorHandling.rst

     int

 :aspect:`Description`
     The HTTP (Error) Status Code to handle.
-The predefined list contains the most common errors, a free definition of other error codes is also possible.
-Special value `0` will take care of all errors.
+The predefined list contains the most common errors.
+    A free definition of other error codes is also possible.
+The special value `0` will take care of all errors.

 :aspect:`Example`